American Association of Colleges and Teacher Educators

 PAC-TE is a long-standing authorized state chapter of AACTE.
 The PAC-TE president or director designee serves on the AACTE Advisory Council of State Representatives, the primary purpose of which is to advise the Board of Directors of AACTE relative to the Board's efforts to lead the Association toward improving the quality of instruction, counseling, and administration in schools, colleges, and departments of education.

 PAC-TE encourages its institutional members to also join AACTE and to take advantage of and become involved in its government relations, research, events, news room, and resources.
-AACTE member institutions are entitled to an additional PAC-TE member representative.
+AACTE member institutions are entitled to one (1) additional PAC-TE institutional member.

 PAC-TE submits an annual report to AACTE.
-PAC-TE's extensively re-designed web site was made possible through a matching AACTE chapter grant in 2011.
+PAC-TE's web site was made possible through a matching AACTE chapter grant in 2011.

 AACTE maintains a constant presence on Capitol Hill to expand its congressional network and provide members with up-to-the-minute analysis of education policy.